adrianmrozo/ds/reports/project4.md

 #### Step 1: Formulate a hypothesis and create an experiment

 The first step is to define your hypothesis.
-This enables us to evaluate out whether the experiment on a later stage and helps finding back on the right track, in case we get lost.
+This enables us to evaluate out whether the experiment on a later stage and helps finding back on the right track in case we get lost.

 #### Step 2: Define experiment variables